MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-big-ip-kerberos-easy-button.md

 ## App view

 From a browser, connect to the application external URL or select the **application** icon in the [Microsoft MyApps portal](https://myapps.microsoft.com/).
-After authenticating to Microsoft Entra ID, redirection takes you to the BIG-IP virtual server for the application and signed in through SSO.
+After you authenticate to Microsoft Entra ID, redirection takes you to the BIG-IP virtual server for the application and signed in with SSO.

    ![Screenshot of the application's external URL](./media/f5-big-ip-kerberos-easy-button/app-view.png)